Georges Jeanty: Serenity: Leaves on the Wind

 In Jan 2014, Dark Horse Comics released Serenity: Leaves on the Wind, a six-issue comic book series with art by Jeanty that continues the story of Joss Whedon's cult television show Firefly, and its subsequent film adaptation Serenity.
 The comic is written by Zack Whedon and executive produced by Joss Whedon, and continues the story roughly 39 weeks after the events of the film.

 A self-confessed fan of the Firefly television show, Jeanty told an interviewer that his work on the Serenity series borrows its inspiration from films with a "rustic futuristic feel" and has discussed the challenge of transitioning from the Buffy series to a series with a much darker tone in both visual content and in story content.

 John Walker: U.S. Agent

-In 2020, Jeanty illustrated the five-ssue mini-series John Walker: U.S. Agent, written by Christopher Priest.
+In 2020, Jeanty illustrated the five-issue mini-series John Walker: U.S. Agent, written by Christopher Priest.